 As part of the 2020 Farm/Art DTour, artists Emilie Bouvier, Crysten Nesseth and Sheila Novak created, “FLUVIAL,” a stream of blue banners weaving along Honey Creek in the Driftless Region of Southwest Wisconsin.
-Each banner is a handmade artwork, and completely unique.
-We created the bright blue banners with a cyanotype photographic process, weaving together water, light, and story through the imprints made on a tour of 140 banners.
+Each banner is a handmade artwork, holding the stories of individuals and objects from the reigion through a cyanotype photographic process.
+Illustrating the connected whole of the community, “FLUVIAL” weaves together water, light, and story through the imprints made on a tour of 140 banners.

 In order to tell this story, we collected stories from folks with roots in the region, exploring the agricultural, personal and spiritual histories of the land.
 We collected materials from old equipment to plants growing on the site and along the roadways.
 Displayed from September 20 - October 10, 2020, viewers waded through the stories, receiving snippets of the memories of and hopes for this land.